GitFishus/ansible/README.md

 So what are the basics we have set up for you:
 1. AAP has the notion of _Organizations_.
 For this workshop an Organization named `TechXchangeNL` has been made and you will work within that organization.
 2. A _Machine Credential_ named `RHEL`.
 You use this machine credential to be able to run your playbooks on the provisioned servers.
 HCP Terraform deploys the keys inside this credential to the cloud.
+3. An _Amazon Web Services Credential_ named `AWS`.
+You will use this to configure inventory syncing with AWS.
-3. A _Custom Credential Type_ called `Hashicorp Terraform Cloud`.
+4. A _Custom Credential Type_ called `Hashicorp Terraform Cloud`.
 You will use this later to create your own credential of this type.
 See [here](https://docs.redhat.com/en/documentation/red_hat_ansible_automation_platform/2.6/html/getting_started_with_hashicorp_and_ansible_automation_platform/terraform-product#creating-custom-credential-type) for details.
-4. An _Inventory_ called `local` with the host `localhost` for api based automations.
+5. An _Inventory_ called `local` with the host `localhost` for api based automations.
 Playbooks that use an api for their work typically use localhost.
-5. A _token_ to be able to do stuff in Hashicorp Terraform Cloud.
+6. A _token_ to be able to do stuff in Hashicorp Terraform Cloud.
 This token is available as a var in HCP Terraform.
-6. An _Execution Environment_ called `ee-tech-x-change-nl` in AAP that provides all the collections and dependencies you need in this workshop.
+7. An _Execution Environment_ called `ee-tech-x-change-nl` in AAP that provides all the collections and dependencies you need in this workshop.
 For Terraform there are currently 2 certified ansible collections:
   - [cloud.terraform](https://caap.fvz.ansible-labs.de/content/collections/published/cloud/terraform/documentation/) - Maintained by Red Hat.
 It uses the terraform cli to talk to terraform.
   - [hashicorp.terraform](https://caap.fvz.ansible-labs.de/content/collections/published/hashicorp/terraform/documentation/) - Maintained by HashiCorp
   > All future development is on the hashicorp.terraform collection.
 It is the collection for integration with HashiCorp Terraform Enterprise and Cloud and it is based on the provided API.
 This workshop uses this collection where possible and falls back to the older cloud.terraform collection where needed.